 Visitors are welcome Tuesday-Sunday from 10 AM-4 PM.
 Admission is $5 for adults, $4 for children 12 and under, free for children younger than three.
 The Center is closed on Mondays and federal holidays.

-Weather Check: Check local weather conditions before visiting the business, especially if the area is prone to extreme weather.
+Check Weather: Check local weather conditions before visiting the business, especially if the area is prone to extreme weather.
 Check Business Status: Make sure the business is open on your planned visit day, including any public holidays.